codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries/github-container-registry.md

 ## Using The GitHub Container Registry manually

-In this section, we will show you how you can push your Docker image to the GitHub Container Registry manually.
-Note that you will be required to follow the steps every time you want to push your image.
-Thus, we suggest you to setup the Codefresh Pipeline to automate the process.

 You will need the following
 * A GitHub account (your GitHub username)
 * A personal access token